Introduction

 public class BinaryTree<T> { private Node<T> root; private BinaryTree(Node<T> root) { this.root = root; } public static <T> BinaryTree<T> of(T[] values, T nullIdentifier) { if (values == null || values.length == 0 || values[0] == nullIdentifier) { return new BinaryTree<>(); } Node<T> rootNode = new Node<>(values[0]); Queue<Node<T>> nodeQueue = new LinkedList<>(); nodeQueue.offer(rootNode); int valPtr = 1; while (!nodeQueue.isEmpty()) { T leftVal = (valPtr < values.length) ? values[valPtr++] : null; T rightVal = (valPtr < values.length) ? values[valPtr++] : null; Node<T> node = nodeQueue.poll(); if (leftVal != null && !leftVal.equals(nullIdentifier)) { Node<T> leftNode = new Node<>(leftVal); node.setLeft(leftNode); nodeQueue.offer(leftNode); } if (rightVal != null && !rightVal.equals(nullIdentifier)) { Node<T> rightNode = new Node<>(rightVal); node.setRight(rightNode); nodeQueue.offer(rightNode); } } return new BinaryTree<>(rootNode); } }

-For convenience, we are going to create an overloaded version of the static factory method that uses null
+For convenience, we also create an overloaded version of the static factory method of

 as the default null identifier value, and a single, varargs input parameter: